tannerdolby/stringtable-web/README.md

 Please use proper contributing etiquette for submitting a pull request to this repo.
 I'm happy to fix my mistakes if you help me find them!

 ## Acknowledgments
 A special thanks to Jad Joubran (@jadjoubran | https://github.com/jadjoubran) for providing the JavaScript course that helped me to modify this project to my liking.
-These interactive tables that serve populate table data on keyup are quite enjoyable to watch (and build).
+These interactive tables that populate table data on keyup are quite enjoyable to watch (and build).